Torodes/Text-based-game/README.md

 # Text-based-game
-A small text based game I made to learn C++ and object oriented programming This is my first program.
-I made this a year ago, after finishing my C++ course
+A small text based game I made to learn C++ and object oriented programming.
+This is my first program.
+I made this a year ago, after finishing my C++ course.

+I would be thankfull for your feedback